UdayMishraa/UFlixGPT/README.md

 - Update store with Trailer Video Data
 - Embedded the Youtube Video in Background
 - Building Movie Lists
+- Added various movie lists like upcoming, popular, top rated etc. and fetched data for the respective
+- Build carousel for the lists

 # Features